mfaani/mfaani/content/posts/devtools/whats-the-difference-between-an-app-bundle-and-a-binary/index.md

 ## OK.
 So what's an app?
 An app is just a structured directory, containing the binary and some other files.
-If you want to create an app _wrapper_ then all you have to do is: `mkdir -p CoolApp.app`.
+If you want to create an app _wrapper_ then all you have to do is: `mkdir Cool.app`.

-By passing `-p` you can turn it into a package.
 When Xcode builds your app, it does it in a two step process:
-1. Create all dependent targets
+1. Build all targets that your app depends on.
 2. Create your app wrapper/directory and then copy everything in the right place.
 To use Xcode jargon, the frameworks will get **Embedded** into the app bundle/wrapper.

 🔍: Make sure you go and inspect the app bundle and see its content.
 You can even do this for your `/Applications` directory of your macos as well.
+You can also ditch Xcode and make your app without it.
+For more on that see [Building osx app bundle](https://stackoverflow.com/questions/1596945/building-osx-app-bundle)

 For example if an app named `Cool` had the following dependencies:
 - `Auth.a` (static library)